Every business wants to maximize working time, reduce costs and risk, and deliver the highest quality products or services.

 Assets Classification One-On-One

 It’s time to unravel the mystery of asset classification.
-Assets are usually classified in three ways:
+They are usually classified in three ways:

 - Physical existence: tangible or intangible assets